sjorsmallon/mallib/readme.md

 as few VBOs as possible.
 I'm wondering whether it's possible to keep data on the gpu and re-render that data (instead of needing to supply a model multiple times in the same VBO.) (this is possible.)

-### Ideas of how to handle the VAO/VBO situation
-use a VAO for generic drawings (for now, just update the VBO everytime.
-We could look at concatenating it. or switching to an IBO.) secondly, use a VAO/VBO combo for entity placement (i.e. light locations.)

 ## Contracts for namespaces
 What do namespaces need in order to function? i.e. some sort of mandatory "constructor".
 I am leaning to a `Settings` struct.

 ## Rotating the Scene Objects with Input
 we want to manipulate the scene using the mouse / keyboard.